aretes-poisson-lyon-monuments-historiques

 © David Patin

-Is Lyon's heritage finally being recognized?
+Is this Lyon heritage finally being recognized?

-This mystery, combined with the unique architecture of the site — the reddish limestone blocks from the Mâconnais, which were uncommon in Roman times — makes the fish spines a unique case in the ancient world.Yet, their rediscovery is quite recent.
-In the 1950s, a series of landslides brought these forgotten galleries to light, leading to explorations that, seventy years later, still struggle to uncover all their secrets.
+This mystery, combined with the unique architecture of the site – reddish limestone blocks from the Mâcon region, quite rare during Roman times – makes the fish bones a unique case in the ancient world.Yet, their rediscovery is fairly recent.
+In the 1950s, a series of landslides unveiled these forgotten galleries, sparking explorations that, even seventy years later, are still trying to uncover all their secrets.

 Source : Le Figaro